BridgesLab/CushingAcromegalyStudy/scripts/scripts-muscle/grip-analysis.md

-Data was read from the fileNCD Grip Data.csv and HFD Grip Data.csv and re-exported as Combined Grip Data.csv.
+Data was read from the file../../data/raw/NCD Grip Data.csv and ../../data/raw/HFD Grip Data.csv and re-exported as ../../data/processed/Combined Grip Data.csv.
 These data are saved in /Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-muscle.

 # Grip Strength Analysis